Pathways to a Post-Capitalist World

 “A survey conducted in the 1990s revealed that 90% of American CEOs believed it would be impossible to sell a new product without an advertising campaign; 85% admitted that advertising ‘often’ persuaded people to buy things they did not need; and 51% said that advertising persuaded people to buy things they didn’t actually want.”1 Since then, browser cookies and social media profiles used on the internet by big data companies have allowed firms to present us with ads tailored to manipulate consuming anxieties and even to match our likely emotional state at any given time.

-In the brave new world of advertising, people are constantly interrupted in what would otherwise be their personal thought, imagination, and creative processes.
-The little space left in many minds for art, poetry, or messages that build community may explain why the feeling of loneliness is so prevalent today in our societies.2
+In the brave new world of advertising, people are constantly interrupted in what would otherwise be their personal thinking, imagination, and creative processes.
+The little space left in many minds for art, poetry, or messages that are meaningful and build community may explain why the feeling of loneliness is so prevalent today in our societies.2

 Step 3.
 Shift from ownership to usership